chrt-io/blog/_posts/2021-04-07-going-retro.md

 categories: Blog
 author: Simone
 seo_and_social_networks:
-  description: In this article, we show how to add and customize annotations, and
+  description: In this article, we show how to add and customize annotations and how
-    how to add markers on the charts' axis.
+    to add markers on the charts' axis.
   keywords: chrt.io, chrt, chart, vintage, retro
   banner_image: "/assets/uploads/screenshot-2021-06-29-at-19-49-04.png"
 post_categories: Blog